Dinosaur size

 Size is an important aspect of dinosaur paleontology, of interest to both the general public and professional scientists.
-Dinosaurs show some of the most extreme variations in size of any land animal group, ranging from tiny hummingbirds, which can weigh as little as two grams, to the extinct titanosaurs, which could weigh as much as 50-130 t.
+Dinosaurs show some of the most extreme variations in size of any land animal group, ranging from tiny hummingbirds, which can weigh as little as two grams, to the extinct titanosaurs, such as Argentinosaurus and Bruhathkayosaurus which could weigh as much as 50-130 t.

 The latest evidence suggests that dinosaurs' average size varied through the Triassic, early Jurassic, late Jurassic and Cretaceous periods, and dinosaurs probably only became widespread during the early or mid Jurassic.
 Predatory theropod dinosaurs, which occupied most terrestrial carnivore niches during the Mesozoic, most often fall into the 100-1000 kg category when sorted by estimated weight into categories based on order of magnitude, whereas recent predatory carnivoran mammals peak in the range of 10-100 kg.
 The mode of Mesozoic dinosaur body masses is between one and ten metric tonnes.
 This contrasts sharply with the size of Cenozoic mammals, estimated by the National Museum of Natural History as about 2 to 5 kg.

-Size estimation
+History of study

+When British paleontologist Richard Owen first coined the name Dinosauria in 1842, he made note of the size of the "gigantic Crocodile-lizards of dry land".
+He believed that Megalosaurus was 30 ft long and built like large modern mammals, larger than any other known saurian.

+Estimation methods

 Scientists will probably never be certain of the largest and smallest dinosaurs.
-This is because only a small fraction of animals ever fossilize, and most of these remains will either never be uncovered, or will be unintentionally destroyed as a result of human activity.
+This is because only a small fraction of animals ever fossilize, and most of these remains will likely never be uncovered.
 Of the specimens that are recovered, few are even relatively complete skeletons, and impressions of skin and other soft tissues are rarely discovered.
 Rebuilding a complete skeleton by comparing the size and morphology of bones to those of similar, better-known species is an inexact art (though governed by some established allometric trends), and reconstructing the muscles and other organs of the living animal is, at best, a process of educated guesswork, and never perfect.
 Mass estimates for dinosaurs are much more variable than length estimates given the lack of soft tissue preservation in the fossilization process.
 Modern mass estimation is often done with the laser scan skeleton technique that puts a "virtual" skin over the known or implied skeleton, but the limitations inherent in previous mass estimation techniques remain.